-Damon R. Carbajal is an educator, advocate, artist, and researcher at the University of New Mexico where he is a member of the inaugural M.A.
+Damon R. Carbajal is an gay, queer Chicanx educator, advocate, artist, and researcher at the University of New Mexico where he is a member of the inaugural M.A.
 Chicana/o Studies cohort.

 Mr. Carbajal graduated from the University of New Mexico with a B.A. in Secondary Education with a concentration in communicative arts and a minor in theatre in May 2019.

-He currently sits on the New Mexico Educational Theatre Association Board as well as the GLSEN Albuquerque Board where he works on supporting theatre arts and creating equity for LGBTQ+ students.
+He currently sits on the New Mexico Educational Theatre Association Board as is the Co-Chair and Policy Coordinator for GLSEN Albuquerque where he works on supporting theatre arts and creating equity for LGBTQ+ students.